T1taniumF0rge-Industries-Inc/Software/InstallerSoft/Windows/Windows Loaders/README.md

 > [!WARNING]
 >
 > These loaders are unofficial and not supported by Microsoft.
 There is absolutely **NO WARRANTY**.
-We will ***not*** be liable for **any damages that these loaders can potentially make *in your possession!***
+We will ***not*** be liable for **any damages caused by the loaders in the `InstallerSoft/Windows/Windows Loaders` folder *in your possession! (this includes, but is not limited to, modification, execution or download of the files)***

 ## Are they safe?

-Any software downloaded from this repository is safe unless explicitely marked.
-The loaders *downloaded from this repository* are **safe and tested** (Okmeque1 and myself (GamerSoft24) are using it on our computers and have not been hacked so far).
+Any software downloaded from this repository is safe unless explicitely marked, as said in our security policy.
+The loaders *downloaded from **this** repository* are **safe and tested** (Okmeque1 and myself (GamerSoft24) are using it on our computers and have not been hacked so far, it's been about 2-3 years or more).

 > [!WARNING]
 >